Updated: Jul 14

 “I also enjoy the fact that each day I learn new things.
 Since Duratray has a presence in many different countries, each day brings you opportunities to learn new things about taxes, laws, regulations, a new word in a different language, etc. As I have a high interest in this area, the work at Duratray is perfect to satisfy it” Carolina stated.

 Without a doubt, Carolina’s journey with Duratray has been one of deep lessons, successes, challenges and unmatched opportunities.

 In hindsight Carolina reflects on her career starting as a young professional at Duratray.
 “I’ve learned that it’s ok to plan but do not worry if something is not within the plan, as I cannot control everything.
 Worrying excessively about what tomorrow will bring will not solve any problem and will only add unnecessary stress.
-This year and a half in particular have shown how the world can change from one day to the next, and that making long-term plans can be frustrating.
-It does not mean that I am not proactive in my planning approach or that I don’t identify areas of risk, I am still doing that, but I don’t stress now for tomorrow’s concerns”, she mentioned.
+This year and a half, in particular, have shown how the world can change from one day to the next, and that making long-term plans can be frustrating.
+It doesn't mean that I'm not proactive in my planning approach or that I don’t identify areas of risk, I am still doing that, but I don’t stress now for tomorrow’s concerns”, she added.

 Duratray has been very fortunate to have Carolina working with us for 20 years.
 She has been the person who keeps the boat afloat and spirits high in challenging times and the person who encourages and motivates the team towards success in good times.
 Her commitment to Duratray and its people has been key for the success of the company in Australia and in international markets, and her caring nature makes new and existing team members feel looked after.